Florentine and Upper Derwent

 The view from the 89m tall 'Old Regret' looking back to 'Still Sorrow'.
 This extraordinary, twin trunked eucalypt contains over 350 cubic meters of wood in its trunks, however, adding the wood from its branches takes it to over 390m3 - making it arguably the largest living eucalypt.
 The climber in yellow on the lower right of the trunk gives perspective.

 Before (above) and after (below) photos of the Wayatinah Giant.
-A fire in 2010 severely impacted on the tree, but did not kill it ouright.
+A fire in 2010 severely impacted the tree, but did not kill it outright.
 However, its weakened base was never going to be be strong enough to hold the immense trunk and crown for long and at when I visited it in January 2017 it had collapsed.

 Climbing the Wayatinah Giant, before the fire in 2010.